March 29, 2020

 My plan was to head up the Kirkton Glen, a valley that rises from the village towards the summit of Meall an Fhiodhain.
 But before starting the climb, I rode around to warm up and to get my legs going a bit.
 Just outside the village is Loch Voil..

-..pretty rivers..
+..lively rivers..

-..and views.
+..and lovely views.

 Continuing into the glen, the path took me into a beautiful forest.

 The clouds ripped open, but no bother.
 The rain wasn't heavy, and the trees shielded any wind.
-With rising altitude, the temperature dropped and I reached the snow line.
+With rising altitude, the temperature dropped, and I reached the snow line.

 The amount of snow was gradually increasing, and when the trail changed to a riverbed, I had to do a bit of hiking.

 Shortly after this photo, I got to the end of the glen.
 Here, the path widened and turned back to follow the other side of the valley down.
 Aided by gravity, I was able to ride again.
-Descending on the wet snow was good fun, the bike was in a constant drift, yet manageable.
+Descending on the wet snow was good fun; the bike was in a constant drift yet manageable.
 The rain quit, and just as I was passing a chair-like rock next to the road, even the sun came out.
 That could mean only one thing: lunchtime!

 Under the Meall an Fhiodhain.